obestwalter/epic-python-hello-world/README.md

-# SREHWC - Self Referential Epic Hello World Creator
+# Self Referential Epic Hello World Creator

 To get right into the self referentiality: [here is a link to the page where this file is hosted](https://github.com/obestwalter/linpy3toolchain)
 * Writing a python script is easy